Why Do I Feel Like Hugging Myself? Self-Hug Meaning & Body Signals

 Quick meaning

-A self hug can mean, "I need comfort, steadiness, reassurance, or a moment to feel emotionally contained."
+A self hug can mean, "I need comfort, steadiness, reassurance, or a moment to feel secure enough to stay with what I am carrying."

-What does hugging yourself body language usually mean?
+What does hugging yourself mean in body language?

 Someone may hold their upper arms when they feel emotionally exposed.
 They may fold inward when a room feels overstimulating.
 They may wrap their arms around their body while lonely, tender, embarrassed, tired, or overwhelmed.
 In each case, the same gesture can carry a different emotional tone.